Annual Report 2014

 1. TALF, Maiden Lane, Maiden Lane II, and Maiden Lane III holdings are recorded at fair value.
 Fair value reflects an estimate of the price that would be received upon selling an asset if the transaction were to be conducted in an orderly market on the measurement date.
 Return to table

 2. Represents the net assets available for distribution to FRBNY and "other beneficiaries" of the consolidated VIEs.
+During the year ended December 31, 2014, all remaining assets of TALF LLC, Maiden Lane II, and Maiden Lane III, were distributed to the FRBNY and other beneficial interest holders and these entities were dissolved.
 Return to table

-8. In addition to the net income attributable to TALF LLC, FRBNY earned $3 million on TALF loans during the year ended December 31, 2013 (interest income of $6 million and a loss on the valuation of loans of $3 million).
-FRBNY earned $46 million on TALF loans during the year ended December 31, 2012 (interest income of $80 million and loss on the valuation of loans of $34 million).
+6. In addition to the net income attributable to TALF LLC, FRBNY earned $3 million on TALF loans during the year ended December 31, 2013 (interest income of $6 million and a loss on the valuation of loans of $3 million).
 Return to table

 Federal Reserve Bank Premises

-Several Reserve Banks took action in 2013 to maintain and renovate their facilities.
+Several Reserve Banks took action in 2014 to maintain and renovate their facilities.
 The multiyear renovation programs at the Boston, New York, Richmond, St. Louis, and San Francisco Reserve Banks' headquarters buildings continued.
-The New York Reserve Bank began anticipated renovations to the 33 Maiden Lane building, and the Chicago Federal Reserve Bank began construction of security enhancements to its building.
-The Cleveland and Atlanta Reserve Banks disposed of the buildings formerly used to house their Pittsburgh and Nashville Branches, respectively.
-The Dallas Reserve Bank secured leased office space for its San Antonio Branch and in 2014 will pursue the sale of the building that previously housed the Branch's operations.
+All Reserve Banks continued to implement projects to maintain building systems to ensure efficient and reliable operations.
+The New York Reserve Bank continued repairs and renovations to the 33 Maiden Lane building, and the Chicago Federal Reserve Bank continued construction of security enhancements to its building.
+In 2014, the Dallas Reserve Bank moved to leased office space for its San Antonio Branch and sold the building that previously housed the Branch's operations.

 Pro Forma Financial Statements for Federal Reserve Priced Services